 In addition to having an inside eating area, they also have an outdoor area with tables, benches, and umbrellas surrounded by Wild West-type buildings.
-It’s actually a cool little place to eat at, and my 17-month-old daughter thoroughly enjoyed being able to run around unrestrained because the entire area is fenced off.
+It’s actually a cool little place to eat at, and my 17-month-old daughter thoroughly enjoyed being able to run around unrestrained because the entire area is fenced off. 👍🏼

 Overall, I enjoyed Charlie Brown Farms, and thought it was cute and fun, albeit kitschy and a bit claustrophobic.
 It’s a nice little place to take the family or to just take a day trip with a friend.
 While many of the items may not be your cup of tea, I guarantee you’ll find at least one thing that you like.
 There’s so much there, it’d be a miracle not to!

 Alien Fresh Jerky

 If you start your drive from Charlie Brown Farms like we did, Alien Fresh Jerky is about a 2-hour drive further north, up the 15 freeway.
 Located at 72302 Baker Blvd, Baker, CA 92309, it’s open from 8am to 7pm.
-It’s about 64 miles north of Barstow, which is well-known for being a fan favorite pit-stop for travelers making their way to and from Las Vegas.
-Why the owners of Alien Fresh Jerky decided to build such a unique and expensive-looking store in the middle of meth country, the world may never know.
+It’s about an hour and 15 minutes south of Las Vegas (Las Vegas: Overpriced & Overrated.), and those traveling from Vegas to anywhere in Southern California have to drive right past Baker on I-15.
+Perhaps that is why the owners of Alien Fresh Jerky decided to build such a unique and expensive-looking store in the middle of nowhere. 😏